AidanMcMoneagle/fitness-app-frontend/README.md

 - MongoDB

 ## Features
-The main feature of this application is allowing the user to track their workouts and view the progress of each exercise over time.
+The main feature of this application is allowing the user to track their created workouts and view the progress of each exercise in the workout over time.
 - By clicking the 'Track Workout' button on the 'My Workouts' page the user can track the weight lifted for every set of each exercise in the workout.
 - Once all inputs have been filled and the exercises weights confirmed the user can log the workout.
 - By clicking the 'View Progress' button the user is redirected to the 'My Progress' page.
 This page displays a graph (created using recharts library) for each exercise in the workout.
 The y-axis represents the average weight lifted and the x-axis represents the workout date.